-Customer Success Managers and Account Managers.
+Customer Success Managers (CSM) and Account Managers (AM).
 They're both two job titles that float around every business and both seem related, right?
-But it’s not just a case of rebranding; Customer Success Managers (CSMs) are not Account Managers re-packaged for technology industries like Software as a Service (SaaS).
+But it’s not just a case of rebranding; Customer Success Managers (CSMs) are not Account Managers re-packaged for tech industries that offer Software as a Service (SaaS).

 What does a Customer Success Manager do?

 A Customer Success Manager is a person who looks after the employer-customer relationship after the sales process.
 Their role is to ensure loyalty and a lengthy relationship, with the overarching aim for the customer to receive the most out of the product and/or service.

 Roles and responsibilities